nhost/hasura-storage/README.md

 - dowload files from any s3-compatible service
 - create presigned URLs to grant temporary access
 - caching information to integrate with caches and CDNs (cache headers, etag, conditional headers, etc)
+- perform basic image manipulation on the fly

 ## OpenAPI